 HAP Empowered MI Health Link's Quality Improvement (QI) program is monitored throughout the calendar year to ensure its members are receiving the highest quality of care.
 HAP conducts internal monitoring, assesses its QI program through annual program evaluations and makes recommendations concerning the level of care members receive as well.
 HAP continually evaluates its internal structures and processes and makes changes based on the results of these evaluations.
 The results that are also monitored include surveys, audits, and feedback from HAP's network of providers, office staff and members.
 HAP Empowered conducts performance improvement projects (PIP) that focus on clinical and non-clinical areas.

-HAP Empowered has a QIP workgroup consisting of representatives from the Quality Management, Performance Improvement/ HEDIS®, Outreach, and Care Management departments.
+HAP Empowered has a QIP workgroup consisting of representatives from the Quality Management, Performance Improvement/ HEDIS[®], Outreach, and Care Management departments.
 This workgroup meets bimonthly to discuss ongoing barriers, interventions, and strategies to improve member outcomes.
 The interventions are tracked for effectiveness and reported during the next remeasurement period cycle.
 The workgroup's main activities include:

-- Reviewing HEDIS® performance data - Identifying key drivers and areas in need of improvement utilizing the initial fishbone diagram - Identifying interventions to implement - Developing action and work plans - Monitoring intervention performance and outcomes - Revise or discontinue interventions when necessary preliminary data in conjunction with the race and ethnicity data that is collected through enrollment to determine disparity.
-After reviewing the data and information, HAP Empowered found that there is a very large disparity between the Black/African American population and the White/Caucasian population for Controlling Blood Pressure (CBP).
-This measure had the largest disparity out of those that were found.
-For this reason, HAP Empowered will focus on the CBP measure for the Quality Improvement Project.
+- Reviewing HEDIS[®] performance data - Identifying key drivers and areas in need of improvement utilizing the initial fishbone diagram - Identifying interventions to implement - Developing action and work plans - Monitoring intervention performance and outcomes - Revise or discontinue interventions when necessary

-In 2022, the quality improvement project is focused on reducing racial and ethnic disparities in healthcare and health outcomes.
-HAP Empowered used measurement year (MY) 2021 HEDIS®
+In 2023, the quality improvement project is focused on reducing racial and ethnic disparities in healthcare and health outcomes for the Controlling Blood Pressure (CBP) measure.